-The high point of Qila Mubarak is the painted chamber – which is painted in predominantly red and golden color.
-It reminded me of Amar Mahal in Junagadh Palace of Bikaner.
+The high point of Qila Mubarak is the painted chamber – which is painted in predominantly red and golden colors.
+It reminded me of the Amar Mahal in Junagadh Palace of Bikaner.
 The paintings tell tales of Krishna and royal scenes.
-I never expected Patiala to have such rick repository of miniature wall murals.
+I never expected Patiala to have such a rich repository of miniature wall murals.
 It is a delight to stand there surrounded by colorful stories.
 I hope Punjab Tourism documents and preserves them well.

 One of the wooden doors is studded with ivory and carved intricately.

 Durbar Hall in the outer part of the fort is another marvel.
-It is a huge hall with ceiling at least 70 feet high.
+It is a huge hall with a ceiling of at least 70 feet high.
 The wooden doors in black are intricately carved.
-The huge chandeliers hanging from the ceiling would make you wonder about the strength of the ceiling which is anyway without any support.
+The huge chandeliers hanging from the ceiling would make you wonder about the strength of the ceiling which is any way without any support.
 An old Victoria coach was wrapped in plastic cover due to ongoing renovation work.

-Pro Tip – At the moment Qila Mubarak at Patiala is under renovation and you are allowed to go only to certain areas.
+Pro Tip – At the moment Qila Mubarak is under renovation and you are allowed to go only to certain areas.

 Travel Tips for Patiala Heritage Walk